mcu-debug/peripheral-viewer/README.md

 The following list outlines the setting names and default values:

-- `svd-viewer.svdPathConfig` - Debug configuration key to use to get the SVD path (default `default`).
+- `peripheral-viewer.svdPathConfig` - Debug configuration key to use to get the SVD path (default `default`).
 If it is empty or set to `default`, the property `svdFile` is used for cortex-debug and `svdPath` for other debuggers.
-- `svd-viewer.deviceConfig` - Debug configuration key to use to get the device name (default: `deviceName`)
+- `peripheral-viewer.deviceConfig` - Debug configuration key to use to get the device name (default: `deviceName`)
-- `svd-viewer.processorConfig` - Debug configuration key to use to get the processor name (default: `processorName`)
+- `peripheral-viewer.processorConfig` - Debug configuration key to use to get the processor name (default: `processorName`)